A Guide to Patents

 - Industrial designs are the visual features of shape, configuration, pattern or ornament, or any combination of these features, applied to a finished article.
 For example, the shape of a table or the shape and decoration of a spoon may be industrial designs.
 An industrial design must have features that appeal to the eye.
 To be eligible for registration, your design must be original.

 - Integrated circuit topography

-- The three-dimensional configurations of the electronic circuits embodied in integrated circuit products or layout designs.
+- Integrated circuit topographies refer to the three-dimensional configurations of electronic circuits embodied in integrated circuit products or layout designs.

 - Intellectual property